brilliant-monkey/frigate-clips/README.md

 ### Recommended Flow

 1. Frigate publishes `new` event of a detection to MQTT
-1. Home Assistant triggers a new push notification to a device using the `after.id` property as a `tag` key
+1. Home Assistant triggers a new push notification to a device using the `after.id` property as a `tag` key from the `trigger.payload_json`.
 1. Clips receives the MQTT `new` event message from the `frigate/events` topic and generates a clip if the event is an `end` (detection is complete).
 1. Clips publishes a complete event on the `frigate/clips` MQTT topic
 1. Home assistant triggers a new push notification to update the existing notification using the `after.id` property as a `tag` key